stackbit-themes/stackbit-examples/i18n-nextjs-contentful-field-level/README.md

 ### Create a Cloud-Based Stackbit Project

-To deploy a cloud-based Stackbit project connected to your repository:
+To deploy a cloud-based Netlify Create project connected to your repository:

 1. Push your code to a GitHub repository (preferably, push only the contents of this directory as a new repository).
 1. Open the [import page](https://app.stackbit.com/import) and choose *Use my repository*.

 ## Support

-If you get stuck along the way, [drop into our Discord server](https://discord.gg/HUNhjVkznH) and send a message in the `#documentation` or `#help` channels.
+If you get stuck along the way, get help in our [support forums](https://answers.netlify.com/).